Prehistoric Art Timeline

 Tuc d'Audoubert Bison, relief clay sculptures, France.

-Addaura Cave limestone engravings, Monte Pellegrino, Italy.
-End of Paleolithic art.
+Addaura Cave engravings, Monte Pellegrino, Italy.

 Cooper Bison Skull (Oklahoma).
 One of the oldest examples of American Indian art.